kaifishr/DroneRacing/README.md

 # TODO:

-- Save best networks
-- Use horizontal and vertial rays.
+- Compare diagonal to vertical rays.
 - Allow thrust to have two components
 - Take contact to walls into account
     - Reduce score